What feels like a long time ago, though, I once asked someone a question.

 No matter how these two opposing forces would choose to see it, I believe that there's already a common-ground.
 Good or bad, it’s all the same in the end.
 If handed untold power, they would use it.

 Monsters, in the City of The Emperor.

-Just like anyone else, the feeling was present there: in the form of fear, urgency, and terror.
-When faced with a creature twice her size, with jaws that could tear her, limb from limb: these were instinctive reactions to the sight of danger.
+Just like anyone else, the sense of panic was present there.
+In her mind, she felt the form of fear, urgency, and terror.
+When faced with a creature twice her size, emerging with a ravenous howl.
+Gnashing jaws that could tear her, limb from limb: these feelings were instinctive reactions to the sight of danger.
 Not even an veteran Adventurer could crush them completely.

-Still, in this particular instance, Talia felt she came close.
+In this particular instance, though, Talia felt she came close.